-I don’t currently have availability for ongoing work, but I am working on some designs for this season so if you think I can be of help, please do get in touch.
-I will be sure to let you know in no time at all if I have some extra capacity.
-June 2021
+I currently have a small amount of availability for ongoing work, and am working on some designs for the new season so if you think I can be of help, please do get in touch.
+I will be sure to let you know in no time at all if I have some extra capacity that would suit you.
+February 2022

 A wildflower meadow sounds a great idea, until the true amount of work reveals itself.
 But this is an amazing way to get that feel, without the need for a mini digger and a few tonnes of new top soil.